Introduction

 Long-term potentiation is persistent strengthening of synapses based on recent patterns of activity, and is believed to be an important component of learning and memory.
 NMDA receptors play a key role in generating long-term potentiation in many regions of the nervous system.
 As noted above, Ca2+ entering through an NMDA receptor can trigger an enzymatic cascade that phosphorylates AMPA receptors (increasing the probability they will open) or causes more AMPA receptors to be translocated to the neuronal membrane.
 As a result, subsequent releases of glutamate from the presynaptic neuron will cause larger EPSPs in the postsynaptic neuron, increasing the probability that it will generate an action potential.
 Often AMPA and NMDA receptors are located on the same dendritic spine, and synaptic strengthening through long-term potentiation can be localized to a particular spine or a collection of adjacently-positioned spines.

 An opposite phenomenon is long-term depression, which is also often mediated via NMDA receptors.
 During long-term depression, AMPA receptors are dephosphorylated and fewer AMPA receptors are translocated to the neuronal surface.
 One function of long-term depression may be to clear old memories.
-Whether or not activation of an NMDA receptor induces long-term depression or potentiation may rest on the frequency of synpatic inputs, and consequently how much Ca2+ enters through the NMDA receptor channel.
+Whether or not activation of an NMDA receptor induces long-term depression or potentiation may rest on the frequency of synaptic inputs, and consequently how much Ca2+ enters through the NMDA receptor channel.
 If synaptic inputs are frequent and intracellular Ca2+ is high, then long-term potentiation occurs.
 If synaptic inputs are infrequent and intracellular Ca2+ is low, long-term depression will occur.

 Let's review this important concept by watching a movie.